Advanced Data Systems

 The course is composed of lectures and exercise sessions.

-- The lectures will have presentations and discussions of recent research papers (done by both the lecturers and students) that focus on data systems on modern hardware.
+- The lectures will have presentations and discussions of recent research papers (done by both the lecturers, external invited speakers, and students) that focus on data systems on modern hardware.

 - Each week, we will have a specific topic to focus on in terms of papers.